tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
-  heading: We help leaders, businesses, and individuals
+  heading: We bring the Superpower of Balanced Leadership to business owners and leaders
-  text: increase effectiveness, power, well-being, and flow by implementing The
+  text: To increase their power, effectiveness, and well-being -- and improve
-    Balancing Act holistic strategies
+    results -- with our innovative, holistic strategies.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news